Transforming Teacher Preparation with Video Reflection

 In the news

 What if teacher preparation could seamlessly bridge the gap between theory and practice?
 That’s exactly what the University at Buffalo Teacher Residency Program (UBTR) is achieving.

-Highlighted in the eCampus News article, “Empowering Teachers Through Video Reflection and Dynamic Coaching,” Dr. Halley Maza shares how UBTR is transforming teacher development through video-based reflection and coaching.
+Recently featured in the eCampus News article, “Empowering Teachers Through Video Reflection and Dynamic Coaching,” and presented at the 2025 AACTE Annual Conference, Dr. Halley Maza shared how UBTR is transforming teacher development through video-based reflection and coaching.
 By leveraging the VC3 platform from Edthena, the program offers pre-service teachers personalized, reflective learning experiences that foster professional growth and readiness.

 Here’s how UBTR is using video reflection to prepare future teachers: